 Walk 4 - A moderately easy circular walk from Garsdale Station or the Moorcock Inn taking in Shaws, the hamlet and remote valley of Cotterdale and return to Moorcock Inn - 9 miles 4.5 hours Alternatively this could be done as a circular from Moorcock Inn which would save 2 miles.
 By train or car - if arriving by car: park near Moorcock Inn Back to Moorcock Walks

 Either way proceed due East from High Dyke along a fairly well defined moorland path travelling uphill to reach Tarn Hill [541m].
 Maintaining the same direction continue down hill through the recently felled forest aiming for the river at the bottom.
 Alternatively the forest tracks could be followed as a zig zag to reach the bottom.
-At the river look for the bridge slightly upstream form where the path emerges.
+At West Gill Beck look for the vehicle bridge slightly upstream from where the path emerges.
 I imagine that there might have been a footbridge at one time but this has disappeared.
-Follow the path at the far side of Cotter Beck emerging between some farm buildings on the minor road serving Cotterdale.
+Follow the path at the far side of the beck emerging between some farm buildings on the minor road serving Cotterdale hamlet.

-Turn right and then left along the right hand bank of the beck.
-Follow the beck for no more than 1/4 mile and then bear right crossing the minor road again.
-The path proceeds slightly uphill to the left of the forest crossing the crest of the hill and down the other side to emerge at the rear of Thwaite Bridge House Farm.
+Turn right to cross the road bridge and then to follow the the right hand bank of the beck.
+Follow the beck for no more than 1/4 mile and then bear right, slightly uphill to cross the minor road again.
+The path proceeds slightly uphill with the plantation on the right, crossing the crest of the hill and then down the other side to emerge at the rear of Thwaite Bridge House Farm.

-At the farm turn right and pass to the rear of the buildings in a westerly direction and the wall on the right.
+On reaching the farm turn right passing to the rear of the buildings in a westerly direction and the wall on the right.
 After a short while the path passes to the right of the wall through a stile.
 Continue following the wall, Cotterside plantation and through several fields to reach Yore House.
 Pass through the farm yard and proceed along the farm track and over the River Ure.
 Immediately over the river bear left and cut diagonally along the new bridleway and to the rear of the Moorcock Inn.

 For the return walk to Garsdale Station, on leaving the Moorcock turn right and proceed along the main road towards Sedbergh for a very short while then turning left through a gate to follow the recently opened Pennine Bridleway which proceeds directly to the rear of the station passing under Dandry Mire Viaduct enroute.
 The station is slightly under a mile from the pub and 30 minutes should be allowed for this uphill walk!
 Remember that southbound trains run from the farthest platform and it is necessary to pass under the road bridge to gain access.